mayconmesquita/behmor-artisan/README.md

 ## Description

 Control behmor 1600 plus coffee roaster through Artisan and RoastLogger using Arduino.
-The sensor used for read behmor temp is MAX6675.
+The sensor used for reading behmor temp is MAX6675.

 ## Contribute